Unnvaldr/altv-serverupdater/README.md

 # altV-UpdateScript
-A script written in bash on Linux to automatize alt:V server update process
+Scripts written in Bash on Linux and in PowerShell on Windows to automatize alt:V server update process